Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/I2C/I2C - Send Data to Arduino UNO.rst

 **Introduction**
 ~~~~~~~~~~~~~~~~

-There are two roles in the operation of I2C, one is “master”, the other is “slave”.
+There are two roles in the operation of I2C, one is "master", the other is "slave".
 Only one master is allowed and can be connected to many slaves.
 Each slave has its unique address, which is used in the communication between master and the slave.
 I2C uses two pins, one is for data transmission (SDA), the other is for the clock (SCL).
 Master uses the SCL to inform slave of the upcoming data transmission, and the data is transmitted through SDA.
-The I2C example was named “Wire” in the Arduino example.
+The I2C example was named "Wire" in the Arduino example.

 **Procedure**
 ~~~~~~~~~~~~~